Interdisciplinary Studies Major

 A faculty advisor willing to help with the proposed program must be identified by the student.
 Students may begin the conversation with their current advisor.
-The educational program proposal (Declaration of Intent, found on right side of page) will be submitted to the Advising Coordinator, Lisa Ryan, 140 Roberts Hall.
+The educational program proposal (Declaration of Intent, found on upper right side of this page) will be submitted to the Advising Coordinator, Jess Hawkey, 140 Roberts Hall.

 Does the major have learning outcomes?